handyman5/WPepub/Readme.md

 ## Setup

 1. This is only tested with Python 2.7.
-1. Make sure you have `pandoc` installed:
+2. Make sure you have `pandoc` installed:
 ```
 brew install pandoc
 ```
-1.
+3. Install the requirements:
 ```
 pip install -r requirements.txt
 ```